 4. The equipment of the house and furnishings

 4.1.All the house equipment and furnishings are the community’s property, their protection being each resident’s responsibility and duty.
 For damages in the community areas, all residents are responsible in solidarity.
 That is, if no one admits having caused the damage, residents will be equally charged for the reparation.
 Equipment above the value of the deposit (e.g. piano) can be used exclusively with the director’s permission, and the user will be personnally responsible for any damage.

 4.2.It is the residents’ obligation to keep their room in a state that is in accordance with the hygienic and aesthetic requirements.
+Any kind of damage int he equipment or furniture provided by the House to the tenant is his/her sole responsibilty and he/she is obliged to inform the landlord about it within 24 hours.
+The compesnation for the damaged equipment or furniture is covered by the deposit as the rental contract declares it.
 It is strictly prohibited to remove furniture from the room or take furniture from another room, or to move any pieces of furniture inside the rooms, especially the bigger pieces like wardrobes.
 For reorganizing the rooms permission and help is required by the director, to prevent any kind of damage that could occur during the process.
 It is also prohibited to hit nails or screws into the walls or the furniture, or to stain them in any ways.
 Sticking posters to or anything else on the walls of the room with any damaging material (glue, tape) is strictly prohibited, the use of the yellow Tesa tapes being the only acceptable solution.

 4.3.Washing and drying are only allowed in the washing machine and the dryer in the basement.
 It is strictly prohibited to wash or dry in the rooms, because the high air humidity leads to mold on the walls.